 Day 2: Tangier - Fes: Royal City & First Impressions

-We roll southward and leave the coastal air behind.
+We roll southward and leave the coastal air behind us.
 The roads become quieter until the towers of Fès appear.

-In the alleys of the medina, it smells of spices, wood smoke, and leather - a first step into the world of Morocco.
-In the evening we cook together at the campsite and enjoy the calm before the great departure.
+In the alleys of the Medina, it smells of spices, wood smoke, and leather - a first step into the world of Morocco.
+In the evening, we cook together at the campsite and enjoy the calm before the big departure.

 The asphalt is decreasing, the landscape is widening.
-We leave the road and follow gravel paths that stretch across barren plateaus."
+We leave the road and follow gravel tracks that stretch across barren high plains.

 Day 4: Crossing the Atlas - Erg Chebbi

-Today the journey into the Sahara begins.
-We cross the Middle and High Atlas, drive through rugged landscapes, and in the afternoon reach the first dunes of Erg Chebbi.
+Today the journey to the Sahara begins.
+We cross the Middle and High Atlas, drive through rugged landscapes, and in the afternoon reach the first dunes of the Erg Chebbi.

 A swim in the pool against this backdrop feels like a small reward after a long day of driving.